Kyle Brandt Shares Details on Doing Tryout Game With Peyton and Eli

 You can also watch the SI Media Podcast on YouTube.

-2. One of the best sports photos of 2021 was snapped during last night's Rams-Seahawks game when two Seattle offensive linemen tried to block Aaron Donald.
+2. One of the best sports photos of 2021 was snapped during last night's Rams-Seahawks game when two Seattle offensive lineman tried to block Aaron Donald.

 3. Randy Arozarena's steal of home last night sent a couple of play-by-play guys into a frenzy and rightfully so.